 Welcome to Nora’s Kitchen!

-When booking please keep an eye on your emails because we will send confirmation of your booking.
 If you are a group of more than six please let us know in advance as it helps us if you are able to pre-order the food you would like.
-This enables us prepare in advance and make sure everything is ready when you arrive.
-Our booking system also ensures we can manage social distancing guidelines and, importantly, allows you to inform us if anyone in your party has a food allergy or intolerance, or any dietary requirements or preferences.
+This enables us prepare so that everything is ready when you arrive.
+Please let us know if anyone in your party has a food allergy or intolerance, or any dietary requirements or preferences.

-Of course, a visit to the Mount Vernon cottage, Dr. Bach’s home, is a must for anyone interested in the Bach flower remedies, and how Dr. Bach’s work has been carried on here at the Bach Centre.
+A visit to the Mount Vernon cottage, Dr. Bach’s home, is a must for anyone interested in the Bach flower remedies, and how Dr. Bach’s work has been carried on here at the Bach Centre.
 It will give you the chance to see Dr. Bach’s consulting room, his hand-made furniture and original mother tinctures, the museum rooms featuring old remedy-making and bottling equipment and memorabilia of the Bach Centre’s past, and the garden where many of the remedy plants grow.

 Background to Nora’s Kitchen